openfoodfacts/openfoodfacts-server/docs/index.md

 ## documentation organization

-The documentation is splet between API documentation (for re-users, third party developpers) and Developper documentation (for contributors).
+The documentation is split between API documentation (for re-users, third party developers) and Developer documentation (for contributors).

 The documentation follows the [Diátaxis framework](https://diataxis.fr/).